Trade Setup for Thursday: Top 10 things you should know before Opening Bell

 Put Options Data:

-“We have seen fresh Put writing at strike prices 9100, 9150 and 9000 strikes while Call writing was seen at 9000-9400 strikes.
-Fresh addition to nearby Calls and Puts indicates that bulls and bears both are fighting hard and not expecting much movement in the absence of lower volatility,” Chandan Taparia, Derivatives, and Technical Analyst at Motilal Oswal Securities told Moneycontrol.
+On the options front, maximum Put OI was seen at strike price 9,200 followed by 9,100 while maximum Call OI was seen at strike price 9,300 followed by 9,400.

-“The index has got stuck in the grip of Option writers and that is why it is unable to take the momentum,” he said.
+“We have seen fresh Put writing at strike prices at 9,350, 9,300, 9,250 and even at 9,400 strikes which is giving the comfort to bulls while fresh Call writing at strike price 9,400 is going to restrict its upside momentum ahead of April expiry,” Chandan Taparia, Derivatives, and Technical Analyst at Motilal Oswal Securities told Moneycontrol.

 FII & DII Data:

-Foreign institutional investors (FIIs) sold shares worth Rs 673 crore compared to domestic institutional investors, who bought Rs 526 crore in Indian equity market.
+The foreign institutional investors (FIIs) sold shares worth Rs493 crore compared to domestic institutional investors who bought Rs1,011 crore in Indian equity market.

 High delivery percentage suggests that investors are accepting the delivery of the stock which means that investors are bullish on the stock.